Linfeng-Zhang773/SimpleChatX/DEVLOG.md

   - Synchronization using `std::mutex` and `std::condition_variable`
 - Integrated `ThreadPool` into `Server` class to delegate `handle_client_input(fd)` via multithreading
 - Verified thread pool execution by printing thread IDs and confirming concurrent handling of multiple clients
+- Implemented **private messaging** feature using `/to <username> <message>`:
+  - Parses recipient and message from input
+  - Validates user existence and online status
+  - Sends confirmation to sender and message to recipient

 ---